To Zion: Legacy

 "That song is about the revelation that my son was to me.
 I had always made decisions for other people, making everybody else happy, and once I had him that was really the first decision that was unpopular for me.
 It was one that was based on my happiness and not what other people wanted for me or for themselves.
 And it was the best decision that I could have ever made, because I'm the happiest and healthiest that I have ever been.
 It also revealed to me which relationships were right, which ones were sincere, and which ones were based on exploiting and hurting me.
 It was a godsend all the way round – 360 degrees of that whole situation were nothing but a blessing.
 And I'm so happy that I made the choice that I did."

 — —Hill reflecting on "To Zion" and her pregnancy.

 In an analysis of Hill's impact on contemporary culture for Time, Brandon Tensley credited "To Zion" with encouraging African-American female artists to express themselves more honestly through their works, stating: "This working through of raw emotions — this centering of the heart — has long been denied black women in the mainstream, including during the hostility-filled '90s, but it's treated seriously in Hill's work, and in part, it's what makes her extraordinarily transgressive as a lyricist."
 In her essay for The Westside Gazette, Carma Henry stated the song "beautifully paint[s] the portrait of the authentic experience of Black girlhood and the transition into womanhood".

-The song's lyrical content has also been attributed with influencing female celebrities to pursue motherhood simultaneously with their prosperous careers, with Justin Tinsley of Andscape enlisting tennis player Serena Williams and rapper Cardi B as prime examples.
+The lyrical content of "To Zion" has also been attributed with influencing female celebrities to pursue motherhood simultaneously with their prosperous careers, with Justin Tinsley of Andscape enlisting tennis player Serena Williams and rapper Cardi B as prime examples.
 Similarly, David Opie from Highsnobiety described the song as "a call to arms for other expectant mothers who have faced similar pressures in the workplace", in reference to professional pressure placed on Hill to have an abortion, which is discussed in the lyrics.
 Actress Alexa Demie mentioned that she drew inspiration from "To Zion" for her role in the HBO drama series Euphoria.